quchen/articles/monad_fail.md

 Applying the change
 -------------------

-Like the AMP,

-1. Implement ad-hoc warnings that code will receive a `MonadFail` constraint in a future version.
-"Either make the patterns irrefutable, or keep in mind that the next compiler version will require a `MonadFail` instance".
-Since `MonadFail` does not clash with an existing name, it could be introduced to `Control.Monad` right away.
+The roadmap is similar to the AMP.

+1. Implement ad-hoc warnings explaining how to future-proof the code:

+   - `Monad` that implements `fail` will break in future release
+   - `do` block of a `Monad` that has no `MonadFail` instance contains a fallible pattern
+   - Custom local definition of the new `fail` name (if it is renamed)

+2. Wait for Hackage to adapt one major release or two.

-2. Do the switch.
+3. Do the switch.